CONTACT US 020 3129 3301

 Synthetic skins properties

 Made of synthetic materials (generally nylon), these skins are the most durable but they don't glide as much as mohair skins.
-They are not very common in stores, synthetic skins are suited for a very specific touring use.
+They are not very common in stores, synthetic skins are suited for very specific uses.

 3 - Mixed or hybrid skins: mohair + synthetic